nhu-mai-101/VentureLend/README.md

 # VentureLend

 A lending marketplace that connects consumers who seek to borrow money, with investors who are willing to buy or invest in loans.
+Users can be both a borrower and an investor.

 Live link: http://3.141.190.231/
 ## Project Requirements